omerhac/cat-detector/README.md

 ## Training
 Training is done at multiple stages as desicribed in the paper mentioned above.
 Bot sure if all stages are actually necessary.
-You can train the cat verificator by running:
+You can train the cat verificator by:
+- Putting training images in /images
+- Detecting and cropping cat faces by running:

+      !python YOLO/detect_faces.py
+- Train model by running:

       !python cat_verificator/train.py

 The metric used is AUC, because there is an inate bias towards different-cat in the dataset.
 Only 5 pics of same cat per cat...
 Triplet loss models should be trained with large batch sizes (larger then 500) because if the implementation details.